brightsign/brightsign-wasm/README.md

 * static/autorun.brs - The file responsible for creating a webserver for the wasm file to be served from and for creating the html widget.

+# Usage
+1.)
+Compile the project: cargo xtask dist
+2.)
+Assuming compilation succeeded the project files should be located in the dist/ directory.
+3.)
+Upload the files in dist/ to a brightsign device.